josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 👉 https://josh.works/was-jesus-ethics-normative

-if you're not 'in the church', you might not recognize that the page slug, 'was Jesus' ethic normative', is an absolute broadside against 'the church'. to write those words is to throw an actual bomb into a room.
+if you're not 'in the church', you might not recognize that the page slug, 'was Jesus' ethic normative', is an absolute broadside against 'the church'.
+It's saying "does jesus words and actions matter?" and that's a bit of a dog-whistle, because evangelicals will say _of course_ jesus words and actions matter.
+As they live out a belief of the opposite.

 I kept trying to get friends to read this book.